rust-stuco/lectures/week3/structs_enums.md

 # Homework 3

 * This is the first homework where you will need to actually synthesize code!
-* You have been tasked with implementing two types of Pokemon:
+* You have been tasked with implementing a playing `Card`
-    * `Charmander` struct
-    * `Eevee` struct that can evolve into `EvolvedEevee`
-        * `EvolvedEevee` is an enum representing different evolutions
-* We _highly_ recommend reading [Chapter 18](https://doc.rust-lang.org/book/ch18-00-patterns.html) of the Rust book if you have time!
+    * You will need to model the different kinds of suits and ranks
+    * Please give an honest attempt before consulting the reference solution
+    * _**DO NOT copy and paste someone else's code**_

 <!-- Contents of chapter 18 will not be fully covered by the course -->